edsu/inkdroid.org/_posts/2016-03-05-trash-study.md

 - recycling
 ---

-*For my qualitative studies class I was asked to visit a particular place twice to experiment with a (very brief) ethnographic field study.
+*For my qualitative research methods class I was asked to visit a particular place twice to experiment with a (very brief) ethnographic field study.
 All the names included here are fictitious, and were only included to try to help provide a sense of narrative in places.
 I've uploaded most of the photos I took to a [Flickr] album, but you will see some of them interspersed with the text.
 This was also an experiment in trying out the technique of [live field notes], which is why you are seeing them here.*

-*Please feel free to leave comments at the bottom or to annotate inline by highlighting regions of the text...thanks [Hypothesis]!*
+*Please feel free to leave comments at the bottom or to annotate inline by highlighting regions of the text...thanks [Hypothesis]!
+Oh, and sorry about the typos.*

 ---